 Whilst, learners and teachers often attend together, the programme design includes two facilitators at a workshop so that learners and teachers can be split when topics become too advanced.

 We have found that EduPlant’s impact extends beyond the learners and school.
-External monitoring and evaluation found that over 60% of learners and community members involved in the workshops mimic the activities learned in the household.
+External monitoring and evaluation found that over 60% of learners and community members involved in the workshops replicate the activities learned in the household.

 This often means that it is the learners who take control of their food sovereignty and encourage their parents to start growing their own food.